 Olympic College is sharing a total of $20 million in grant funding with 11 community and technical colleges in the State of Washington, representatives from the aerospace industry, and Centers of Excellence, to provide training in aerospace industry sectors in the region.
-Olympic College’s portion is $2 million over three years to develop training in Composites Manufacturing Technology, Manufacturing Technology - Precision Machining, and Electronics.
+Olympic College’s portion of over $2.3 million is being used to develop training in Composites Manufacturing Technology, Manufacturing Technology - Precision Machining, and Electronics.
 The grant award for Air Washington comes from the federal Trade Adjustment Assistance Community College and Career Training initiative.

 WHY IS THIS IMPORTANT?

 About 270,000 workers are employed in the aerospace industry in Washington State and the demand for a skilled workforce remains high.
 Many skilled aerospace workers are projected to retire in the near-term.
 Washington's leaders, including Governor Gregoire and Senator Cantwell, have prioritized the training of the next generations of skilled aerospace workers in the state, ensuring that Washington remains the world leader of the aerospace industry.

 "This is a pivotal point for the competitiveness of America's aerospace industry.
 Washington needs more than 21,000 new aerospace workers over the next decade to fill new jobs and meet employer demands.
 And America needs thousands more skilled workers to seize aerospace job opportunities on the horizon.
 We need to make the right decisions today to create aerospace jobs now - and for our children."

 Senator Maria Cantwell, Chair of the Senate Aviation SubcommitteeThe Air Washington grant partners with the Olympic Workforce Development Council and the Kitsap Economic Development Alliance to foster healthy market development activity and enhance efforts around existing and emerging industry clusters related to manufacturing and electronics. www.kitsapconnected.org